- The Era of Connected Customers

 That’s why technology in the financial industry is the first and foremost helpful hand for clients.
-In a client-oriented society, developments and improvements are made for clients.
+Obviously, in a client-oriented society, we make developments and improvements for clients.
 Banks that are going through technology changes will experience benefits, a good reputation, and more clients.

 What do people purchase autonomous voice assistants for?
 One of the most frequent functions these assistants perform for owners is: